Contacts

 WINDOW ON KOREA - PROJECT

 In March 2012, the Bodleian Libraries were offered the project “Window on Korea” by the National Library of Korea.
 The project will provide the Bodleian Libraries up to 4000 volumes in the first year (2012) and 200 volumes per year during the next five years (2013 – 2017).
 In addition, the National Library of Korea also provides funding to help creating a Korean library with audio/visual room at the basement of the Oriental Institute Library.
 It offers the opportunity to expand the collection as well as bringing all necessary Korean materials (reference, newspapers, teaching, audio visual and research materials) into one location at the Oriental Institute where Korean courses are taught.
-The open ceremony is expected in June 2013.
+The open ceremony was held on 21st June 2013.
+Please see article in the Publication section below.

 Publications